cbeck88/strict-variant/README.md

 Synopsis
 ========

-The actual interface is in most ways the same as `boost::variant`, which strongly inspired this.
+The actual interface to `variant` is in most ways the same as `boost::variant`, which strongly inspired this.

 (However, my interface is exception-free.
 If you want to have analogues of the throwing functions in `boost::variant` you'll have to write them, which is pretty easy to do on top of the exception-free interface.)